Agent-Communication-Protocol/ACP-TypeScript/README.md

-# **Agent-to-Agent Communication SDK**
+# **ACP TypeScript**
-The AI Agent Communication SDK is your go-to tool for creating a standard way for AI agents to chat across different platforms.
+The Agent Communication Protocol (ACP) SDK is your go-to tool for creating a standard way for AI agents to chat across different platforms.
 In this first version, we’re all about messaging—making it super easy for people and AI agents on various platforms to send messages back and forth.

 We’ve abstracted the details of different messaging protocol APIs into a unified interface.
 If you’re a messaging platform, just follow the rules to implement your chat interface.
 If you’re building an AI agent platform, plug in this SDK, and boom—instant chat support.